The key to effective dog nail trimming is a good technique and use of the best dog nail clippers that are right for your dog's size and nails.

 Therefore, it's very important to note that this dog nail clipper is so far the most expensive ones on this list, and the number of reviews is also not that large compared to, say, Safari's or Epica's clippers.

-If you’re very interested in testing this dog nail clipper, my suggestion is to visit manufacturer's website where they give you a lot of tips and reasons why these are possibly the best ones out there, and then decide whether it's worth an extra $5-15.
+In that case, my suggestion is to visit the manufacturer's website, where they give you a lot of tips and reasons why these are possibly the best ones out there, and then decide whether it's worth an extra $5-15.